 An individual study plan is to be drawn up immediately after the day of admission for each admitted doctoral student, regardless of how their studies are funded.
 The faculties' online form is to be used for the purpose.
 The study plan is to contain both a general plan for the entire programme and a detailed plan for the coming year.
 This includes the subjects of the courses and credit-earning components and the order in which they will be taken, as well as a plan for the work on the doctoral thesis (thesis plan).

-The study plan is to be followed up and renewed by 1 October each year during a planning meeting, at which the doctoral student, supervisor and, if needed, head of department participate.
-If necessary, that is, if the conditions change, the individual study plan is to be updated more frequently.
+The individual study plan is to be drawn up by the supervisors and the doctoral student collectively, and to be signed by the doctoral student, the principal supervisor, and the head of department, and to be established by the dean for third-cycle studies.